lavparker/pop_eats_latest/README.md

 - (National Dish Data: https://raw.githubusercontent.com/samayo/country-json/master/src/country-by-national-dish.json)

-- A special thanks to the TA's and coaches at App Academy for their help and guidance throughout this project.
+- A special thanks to the TAs and coaches at App Academy for their help and guidance throughout this project.